 TARGET POPULATION

-Community Roots Academy is serves the community of Aliso Viejo.
-Currently, our school serves a total of 280 students in Grades K-4 and 6-8 and is expanding to serve a total of 370 students in grades K-8, by the 2014-15 school year.
+Community Roots Academyserves the community of Aliso Viejo.
+Currently, our school serves a total of 410 students in Grades K-4 and 6-8 and is expanding to serve a total of 504 students in grades K-8, by the 2014-15 school year.

 The following chart illustrates the projected enrollment by grade level and school year.